When it comes to hockey performance, you need to have the ability to express maximal force in the shortest timeframe possible.

 Wide Grip Pronated Lat Pull-ups

-Although I am briefly discussing all of your back work here, my favorite exercise in this category to improve shot power is without a doubt the wide grip pronated pull up.
-It checks so many boxes:
+Although I am going to briefly discuss all of your back work here, my favorite exercise in this category to improve shot power is without a doubt the wide grip pronated pull-up (above) as it checks so many boxes:

 - Grip strength